Federal Depository Library Program

-The FDLP is currently comprised of 1,207 libraries; 47 regionals and 1,160 selectives.
-Beginning in 1813, participating libraries have played an important role in “collecting, organizing, maintaining, preserving and assisting users with information from the Federal Government”.
+The FDLP network includes 1,207 libraries; 47 regionals and 1,160 selectives.
+Beginning in 1813, participating libraries have played an important role in "collecting, organizing, maintaining, preserving and assisting users with information from the Federal Government."
 These libraries have ensured that future generations would have no-fee access to government information.
 Guided by the Federal Depository Library Council, GPO has through the FDLP, sent out paper and later digital products to libraries around the world.

 Issue: The future of the FDLP has generated much debate in recent years, as the library community has had to address how best to transition into a more digital environment.
 Periodically, there have been vigorous debates within our association, sometimes with widely varying perspectives on how to move forward and address the future of the FDLP.